 Example

-sequence of repetitive patterns: two yellow triangles, two red circles, repeated 3 times.A sequence of repetitive pattern: two cars and two house, repeated 3 times.
+repeating patterns: two yellow triangles, two red circles, repeated 3 times.A repeating pattern: two cars and two house, repeated 3 times.

 By representing a pattern with symbols, its structure can be clearly determined.
 To do this, letters are used in alphabetical order.
 Each new letter represents a different element in the pattern.
 In the patterns shown above, the structure is AABB.